Ground Water Frequently Asked Questions

 What are the requirements for providing GPS coordinates for my well location?

-For more information, CLICK HERE.
+For more information, click here.

 How do I complete the Statement of Completion (U.W.6) and/or Beneficial Use Form (U.W.8)?

-Why do I have to have my Statement of Completion and Description of Well or Spring (Form U.W.6) and/or Proof of Appropriation and Benficial Use of Ground Water (Form U.W.8) notarized?
+Why do I have to get my Statement of Completion (U.W.6) and/or Beneficial Use Form (U.W.8) notarized?

 When one of the forms listed above is submitted to our office after the date the permit has expired, the forms must be notarized attesting to the fact that the well was completed and/or beneficial use was established prior to the permit's expiration.